 During the period of the translation of the Bible Shakespeare wrote All’s Well That Ends Well, Antony and Cleopatra, Coriolanus, Hamlet, King Lear, Macbeth, Measure for Measure, Othello, Timon of Athens, Troilus & Cressida, Twelfth Night, Cymbeline, Pericles, and The Winter’s Tale.
 And in 1611 the year of the Bible’s publication The Tempest was performed for the first time.
 And there’s more.
 The Sonnets were published in 1611

 Wow!
 I hear you say.
 Yes indeed.
 And the effect those two bodies of literature – Shakespeare’s plays and the King James Bible – had on the English language, is phenomenal.
-Whereas Shakespeare moved the language on with new words flowing like water from his pen, the translators of the Bible sought to preserve the English language in its most formal form, while at the same time creating a poetry of their own.
+Whereas Shakespeare moved the language on with new words flowing like water from his pen, the translators of the Bible sought to preserve the English language in its most formal form, while at the same time creating a poetry of their own (and some wonderful love quotes can be found in the Bible).
 The result was of the authoritative voice of God in the English language.